 After due and careful enquiry, the Directors have formed a judgement at the time of approving the financial statements, that there is a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
-This analysis is based on the performance and progress of the Company, future cash flow projections, and an assessment of current and future risks including the effects of Covid-19, the appropriateness of the business strategy and review of the financial position of the Company.
+This analysis is based on the performance and progress of the Company, future cash flow projections, and an assessment of current and future risks, the appropriateness of the business strategy and review of the financial position of the Company.
 For this reason, the Directors continue to adopt the going concern basis in preparing the financial statements as set out in note 1 to the accounts.